 Hormonal changes will make your ligaments laxer and the joints become looser.
 This is also in preparation for childbirth.

 Another effect of hormonal shifting is your mood swings.
-These may also be due to the uncomfortable symptoms that you are experiencing during the span of the pregnancy.
+These may also be due to the uncomfortable symptoms that you are experiencing throughout the pregnancy.

 These are just a normal part of pregnancy.
 But if you feel that the condition worsens from time to time and you can no longer handle it, then better consult your obstetrician or your psychologist, for you might be developing maternal depression.